ikovic/cityBudgetHelper/README.md

 ### Development

-To run the application, make sure you have node.js and MySQL installed and then run the following commands:
+To run the application, make sure you have node.js and MySQL installed and then do the following steps:

+* create a database called 'budget_helper'
+* create a user with credentials root/root

 * install all the dependencies
 ```sh
 $ npm install